BlockDevsUnited/DEX-Course/README.md

 In the discord channel you will find help and support for passing the requirements each week!

-If you want to join, we will post sign up link here during the first week of the course.
+If you want to join add your name to the [sign up sheet](https://docs.google.com/spreadsheets/d/1eId4kSdyB9etus7olKXw-veHGL11G8kN5flNoBjn78o/edit?usp=sharing).

 ## Course Information